mulle-nat/mulle-clang/README.md

 ## Operation

-The compiler compiles for the **mulle-objc** runtime by default, if no flags are given and the compiled source is Objective-C. When compiling for **mulle-objc** the compiler will use the [meta-ABI](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_meta_call_convention.html) for all method calls.
+The compiler compiles Objective-C source for the **mulle-objc** runtime by default.
+When compiling for **mulle-objc** the compiler will use the [meta-ABI](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_meta_call_convention.html) for all method calls.
 The resultant `.o` files should be linkable like any other compiled C code.

 ### AAM - Always Autorelease Mode